rationalprogression/typescript-jasmine-refresh/README.md

 - `gulp`: compile, lint and test
 - `gulp watch`: compile, lint and test on change
-- adding the `--vebose` argument will provide detailed test output
+- adding the `--verbose` argument will provide detailed test output

 ### Visual Studio Code